jcardoz/TypeScript-Training/README.md

 ###	Setting up your IDE for typescript use
 - VS Code has in-built support for building and intellisense for TS
 - Sublime Text: Install the TypeScript Package from Package Control [Sublime Text TypeScript Package](https://github.com/Microsoft/TypeScript-Sublime-Plugin)
-- Atom: Install the package for Atom from apm: [Atom package for TypeScript](https://atom.io/packages/atom-typescript)
+- Atom: Install the TypeScript package for Atom from apm: [Atom package for TypeScript](https://atom.io/packages/atom-typescript)